When the road ahead is unclear: Navigating beyond the Royal Commission for Financial Services

 There are two questions:

-There are thousands of answers to A, all valid.
+There are thousands of answers to the first question, all valid.
 Many things contribute to culture, and beyond a certain point it is self-replicating – unhealthy workplace culture creates bad behaviour creates unhealthy workplace culture.

 So, the only answer becomes: change the culture.
 How?
 What’s the magic bullet?

 Well, sorry folks, there isn’t one.
 No surprises here.
-Yet it IS possible to change culture, and to change it fast, if you know how to pull the right levers (and if you know how to find those levers when the road ahead is unclear).
+Yet it IS possible to change culture.
+And to change it fast, if you know how to pull the right levers (and if you know how to find those levers when the road ahead is unclear).
 At Blue Seed, understanding cultural change and supporting organisations to make it happen is our core business.
-Here’s a few things we’ve learned along the way.
+Here are a few things we’ve learned along the way.